Approximately one in twenty five males is unable to father a child due to a medical or genetic reason.

-- Clinic recruited donors from Australia: These donors are recruited by the clinic and are available for use by numerous recipients (A clinic recruited donor is allowed a total of 10 families within Australia).
+- Clinic recruited donors from Australia: These donors are recruited by the clinic and are available for use by multiple recipients but must comply with each state’s family limits.
 Monash IVF will reimburse reasonable travel and medical costs.

-- Clinic recruited Donor Sperm from Overseas – Donor Sperm from the European Sperm Bank in the USA is now available for patients having treatment at the Monash IVF clinics in Queensland.
-Clinics need to be contacted for a list of available sperm donors that meet the Australian legislative requirements.
+- Clinic recruited Donor Sperm from Overseas – Donor Sperm from the Seattle Sperm Bank in the USA is available for patients having treatment at the Monash IVF clinics in Queensland.
+Monash IVF New South Wales have recently signed an exclusive deal with the Californian Cryobank for patients to access sperm donors that comply with New South Wales legislation.

 - Known donors: These donors are known to the recipient and are available for their use exclusively.
 All costs involved are paid for by the recipient.
 This type of donor is recommended for fertile single women wanting to use donor sperm for insemination purposes, as the number of suitable clinic recruited donors for this purpose is very limited.